Medical Malpractice in Turkey: Botched Surgeries and Patient Rights

 HOW TO EVICT A TENANT IN TURKEY How Can an Apartment Owner Evict the Tenant According to Turkish Law?
 Turkish civil law, similar to the laws in many other Continental European countries, places a strong emphasis on tenant rights.
 Recognizing that landlords often hold a...

-Lawsuits and Compensation in Turkish Law How is Unjustified Enrichment Defined in Turkish Law?
+Full Refund of Property Sale Price in Turkey How is Unjustified Enrichment Defined in Turkish Law?
 Unjustified enrichment means that one party, through its assets or effort, increases another party’s assets (or decreases its debts) on an unjustified reason.
-This unjustified reason is usually a contract which...
+This unjustified reason is usually a...

 Lawyer Baris Erkan Celebi I. INTRODUCTION Expert opinion (also known as scientific opinion or special opinion) has been regulated for the first time by Article 293 of the Code of Civil Procedure No. 6100 (“CCP”).
 According to Article 293, each party may obtain a scientific...